Programme

 Choose a session that explores a key aspect of homelessness policy and practice, led by services and sector experts sharing effective and innovative approaches from across the country.

-Temporary Accommodation model of provision
+Temporary Accommodation: A new model of provision

 • David Scruton, Housing Strategy and Systems Team Manager, North West Lincolnshire District Council